deriv-com/perl-Data-Chronicle/README.md

 Given a category, name, and revision returns version of the data the specificied number of revisions in the past.
 If revision 0 is chosen, the latest verson of the data will be returned.
 If revision 1 is chosen, the previous version of the data will be returned.
-If the chosen revision exceeds the number of versions in the history, then the oldest version will be returned.

 ## Examples ##